 Fig.2 – Inventory Closing (count) Vs System on Hand

-These tables list the 10 Products (in volume order) with the largest positive (left) and negative (right) variances by Inventory unit quantity.
+These tables list the 10 Products (by value) with the largest positive (left) and negative (right) variances by Inventory value.

 Top 10 Variance by Subcategory / Property